 “A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
 This right may be referred to as the right to opt-out. ” – CCPA

 According to the Californian Privacy Act, the opt-out does not refer to data processing in general.
 It is, in fact, a very specific right that applies only to the selling of personal information about a Californian consumer.

-Selling in these terms means a transfer of personal data to any third party which includes giving access to, sending, releasing, communicating, and so on, in exchange for monetary values.
+Selling in these terms means a transfer of personal data to any third party, which includes giving access to, sending, releasing, communicating, and so on, in exchange for monetary value.